on page 40 of the first edition

 Very few whiskies in Tasmania have been totally Tasmanian.
 Today there are none.

 The most controversial section of The Devil's Share was a single double-page spread entitled "What is Tasmanian whisky?"
-The piece went through more versions that any other, it lengthened and shrank and lengthened, it had ideas added and removed and added back.
-Its claims were denied and I was lambasted as ignorant or merely publicity-mad.
+The piece went through more versions that any other.
+Its claims were denied and I was lambasted as ignorant or publicity-mad.

 "Change the title", retorted the author.

 The section was halved.
-Three of the arguments, in the form of quotations by famous authors survived, but my conclusions derived from them were refused publication.
+Three of the arguments, in the form of quotations by famous authors survived, but my conclusions derived from them were denied publication.

 The Corrected Text